adetyaz/coindrafts-linera/README.md

 4. **Register**: Click "Register for Tournament" on pending tournaments
 5. **Draft Phase**: Select your cryptocurrencies when the tournament enters draft phase

+### Global Leaderboard

+- **Pre-populated Rankings**: The leaderboard is pre-seeded with 15 sample players showing diverse stats
+- **Real-time Updates**: Stats update automatically as players complete games
+- **View Profiles**: Click on any player to see detailed statistics and achievements
+- **Filter & Sort**: Use tier filters and sort by earnings, games played, or win rate

+**Why Pre-seed?** Games have time-based durations (5-60 minutes), and player stats only update after game completion.
+Pre-seeding allows immediate demonstration of leaderboard functionality without waiting for games to finish.

 ### Key Features

 - **Real-time Updates**: Game pages refresh automatically when players join
 - **Portfolio Tracking**: View all submitted portfolios and player statistics
 - **Tournament Brackets**: Pre-seeded tournaments show realistic competition scenarios
+- **Dynamic Leaderboard**: Rankings update as players complete games and earn rewards

 ## Development Setup